You are here: Home > Social Welfare > Social welfare payments > Carers > Half-rate Carer's Allowance

 Rules

-If you satisfy the conditions for Carer’s Allowance it will be awarded at 50% of the rate that would apply if you were not getting any other payment.
-You will also be eligible for the Respite Care Grant, Household Benefits Package* and a Free Travel Pass.
+If you satisfy the conditions for Carer’s Allowance, it will be awarded at 50% of the rate that would apply if you were not getting any other payment.
+You will also be eligible for the Carer's Support Grant and a Free Travel Pass.
+You may also be eligible for the Household Benefits Package.

 You can get half-rate Carer’s Allowance with the following weekly social welfare payments: